Front Page | Information | Computer | Computer setup tips | Router setup tips | Funnies & Everything Else | |

 Uncheck , Hide Extensions for Known File Types, Show Pop-up Description for Folders, and Use Simple File Sharing (not available on XP Home), and maybe Hide Protected Operating System Files (BE CAREFUL WHAT YOU DELETE IF YOU DO THIS) and Automatically Search for Network Folders.

-Display Contents of System folders, Show Hidden Files and Show Control Panel in My Computer, choose what you like of the others.
+Check Display Contents of System folders, Show Hidden Files and Show Control Panel in My Computer, choose what you like of the others.

 Click Apply (not OK) then click Apply to All Folders at the top of the window.
 Click Yes.